 What is the life span of your containers?
 How many cycles can they endure?

 How do fluctuations in fuel costs, energy, insurance and other expenses affect your pricing?

 How have you controlled these costs?

-How much of your costs are worked into fixed prices, and how much are added on as surcharges?
+Which of your costs are worked into fixed prices, and which are added as surcharges?